LauraMarott/SocialGraphs/index.md

 Are you ready to join us through this investigation?
 Then, let's roll!

 #### What is IMDb?
 And what is the IMDb-score?
 Oh, wait.
-Before we get started for real, it is important to know the concepts of this whole investigation.
+Before we get started for real, it is important to know the concepts of this whole investigation:

+[IMDb](https://www.imdb.com/) is one of the biggest online databases of information related to movies and tv-programs.
+IMDb is especially known for their respectable ratings based on the viewers scores for the movies.

+The scores are on a scale from 1 to 10 and is calculated as a weighted mean rating, meaning that they try to keep the scores as representative as possible by not letting all ratings have the same weight.
+The algorithms behind are secret.
+For more information, visit [IMDb's help center](https://help.imdb.com/article/imdb/track-movies-tv/ratings-faq/G67Y87TFYYP6TWAV#).

 ### [Understanding Data](https://lauramarott.github.io/SocialGraphs/BasicStats)